JeanLeonHenry/mymedia/README.md

 # Usage
 Make a `.env` file so that the variables in `config.py` resolve properly.
 Put that file in ~/.config/mymedia.
+`picker.py` outputs some tab-separated info for easy parsing.
+See `picker.fish` for an example of quick and dirty TUI.

 # TODO
 Ideas to expand on